 To provide customers with an even more efficient service, Geberit AG invested around €27 million at its Pfullendorf site.
 From the starting point of its most important production base in Germany, the objective was to ship the vast majority of its product range to customers directly.
 This meant doubling the capacity of its logistics and material flow handling, and installing a flexible IT system capable of direct, low-level integration with SAP ERP (SAP Enterprise-Resource-Planning) and the highly-automated warehouse equipment.

-By 2006, Geberit had already laid the groundwork for a lean IT system architecture, and had worked with IGZ to replace the proprietary warehouse management and material flow systems.
+Together with IGZ, Geberit laid the groundwork for a lean IT system architecture, and replaced the proprietary warehouse management and material flow systems.
 Interfaces had been eliminated and an end-to-end view of the material flow processes had been created.
-In 2010, this strategy was further pursued with the construction of a new and ultra-modern logistics centre.
+This strategy was further pursued with the construction of a new and ultra-modern logistics centre.
 Today, SAP LES (SAP Logistics Execution System) uses a broad range of strategies to manage over 51,000 storage bins within both highly-automated and manual logistics handling areas.

 Here, the material flow module SAP TRM (SAP Task and Resource Management) reliably coordinates 21 stacker cranes, two monorail overhead conveyors and some 3.1 km of tote/pallet conveyor systems – 24 hours a day and six days a week.